zataara/hack-or-snooze/README.md

 ## Why build this?

-I put project together with the intention of strenging my skills in writing POST responses for an external API.
+I put this project together with the intention of strenging my skills in writing POST responses for an external API.